ashaypatla/predicting_healthcare_expenditures/README.md

 - Performance limitations stem from feature signal rather than model flexibility
 - Gradient Boosting produced the best results, with further gains after adding chronic condition count
 - Healthcare spending is driven by nonlinear interactions not fully captured by demographic features alone
+- The final Gradient Boosting model with chronic condition count achieved an R² of 0.338, up from 0.265 with demographic features alone

 ---